icarusfactor/openstack-Installs/stein/PackStack-Stein-AllInOne-CentOS7.6.md

 ## Openstack Stein on Centos 7.6 with AllInOne Packstack.

-Prologue: A new feature in Stein,is the use of the OVN networking and Geneve routing
+**Prologue:** A new feature in Stein,is the use of the OVN networking and Geneve routing
-          protocol by default,so you can easily work with a single network adapater in a flat configuration and not disrupt your Internet access, but will add a couple more ip's to your local Class C network.
+          protocol by default,so you can easily work with a single network adapater in a flat configuration and not disrupt your Internet access, but will add a couple more IP's to your local Class C network.
 So you will have to make sure they're not used by your local DHCP or are still being unused.
 >     Reference: https://docs.openstack.org/releasenotes/networking-ovn/stein.html